 sudo npm install ghost-cli@latest -g

-After the installation is complete, you can run “ghost version” in your terminal to check the version of Ghost-CLI, and ensure that the CLI works as expected.
+After the installation is complete, you can run “ghost version” on your terminal to check the version of Ghost-CLI and ensure that the CLI works as expected.

 Checking Node.js version